tasfiqa/CS410Project/README.md

 ## Overview

 This project is a book recommendation system that leverages machine learning models to provide personalized book suggestions.
-The system uses a dataset from Kaggle and processes it to generate embeddings for book titles, which are then used to compute similarities and make recommendations.
+The system fetches a dataset from Kaggle, generates embeddings on the book titles and descriptions, then uses those embeddings to compute similarity scores against user queries and recommend the highest-scoring matches.

 ## Table of Contents